jwinder/music-notes/guitar-key-pattern.md

 Ordering by R, 2, ..., 7 yields the G major scale of G A B C D E F♯.

-As another example, consider the root note of G♯ (ignoring double-sharps)
+As another example, consider the root note of G♯.

 | E  | A  |
 |----|----|